Derv6464/lampCode-unusable/README.md

+This is code for a 5th year technology project.
+It is for a UV lamp for sanitisation.
+This lamp code has timers

 > Open this page at [https://derv6464.github.io/lampcode/](https://derv6464.github.io/lampcode/)

-This lamp code has timers

 ## Use as Extension